navsharmxaa/UN-Clips/README.md

 - OpenCV community for face detection algorithms
 - FastAPI for the efficient web framework
+- YouTube Data API for video metadata and streaming URLs
-- Pytube for YouTube integration capabilities
+- FFmpeg for video processing